norcams/docs-enduser/docs/project-lifecycle.rst

 Mailing lists
 -------------

+.. _Create a new mailing list in Sympa: https://www.uio.no/english/services/it/email-calendar/mailinglists/help/administrate/new-list.html

 If you share responsibilities in administering a project, we recommend creating a mailing list and include this list in the 'Optional contact' field when applying for a project.
 The list will then be used for automatic E-mails from support@nrec.no, such as project changes, maintenance and security issues.

-For UiO-users, the instructions for creating a mailing list can be found here: https://www.uio.no/tjenester/it/e-post-kalender/e-postlister/hjelp/administrere/nyliste.html.
+For UiO-users, the instructions for creating a mailing list can be found here: `Create a new mailing list in Sympa`_.
 We recommend choosing the following options when creating a mailing list for use in the contact field on your UiO NREC project:

-- List type: Hotline mailing list
+* List type: Hotline mailing list

-- Audience: Forskningsgrupper
+* Audience: Forskningsgrupper

-- Registrer listens formål: Liste med ansatte og eksterne, knyttet til UiO sitt formål, der eksterne kan være upersonlige adresser.
-Listen er eid av en eller flere ansatte.
+* Purpose: List of employees and external participants, related to UiO's purpose, where external can be impersonal addresses.
+The list is owned by one or more employees.

 Expiration Date Extension
 -------------------------